Einsums/Einsums/docs/sphinx/user/index.rst

   it will use the generic algorithm rather than transpose indices until it can optimize the call.
 * Most simple arithmetic does not work on :cpp:class:`BlockTensor`, :cpp:class:`TiledTensor`, :cpp:class:`FunctionTensor`,
   or any tensor for the GPU.
-* The Python module does not have any exposed linear algebra routines.
-This will be fixed in the future.
 * The Python module only supports contiguous tensors.
 It does not support block-sparse tensors, function tensors, or others.
 * The Python module interacts with Einsums in a completely different way than C++.
 Be careful of pitfalls when working with interoperable code.